Veritas-Capstone/TL69---Capstone/README.md

 # Project Veritas - Group 19
-A chrome extension for sentence-level claim verification, partisan bias detection with rationales, and concise, evidence-tagged counterpoints.
+A chrome extension for sentence-level claim verification and partisan bias detection with rationales.
 Core prediction relies on purpose-trained classifiers; generation is used only for presentation and grounded by retrieved sources.

 Access our demo video here: [:movie_camera:](https://www.macvideo.ca/media/Veritas+-+ComputingSoftware.mp4/1_2ajmmnum/397464013)

-## User Guide
+## Installation/User Guide
 - Download the .output directory from extension/wxt-dev-wxt
 - Open up manage extension on chrome and turn on developer mode
 - Click load unpacked and from the .output folder from above, find and select the chrome-mv3 folder